DeYoungTech/terraform-provider-awslightsail/README.md

-# Terraform Provider for AWS Lightsail (CURRENTLY A WORK IN PROGRESS)
+# Terraform Provider for AWS Lightsail
 A terraform provider for AWS Lightsail using `aws-sdk-go-v2`.

 ```